Navigating Gigapixel Pathology Images with Large Multimodal Models: MultiPathQA

 \subsection{SlideBenchVQA}

-We downloaded the latest benchmark from SlideChat\cite{chen2025slidechat}, SlideChat-VQA-TCGA-plus, which has 3,176 samples from TCGA across 31 cancer types.
+We downloaded SlideChat-VQA-TCGA-plus, published as part of SlideChat, which has 3,176 samples from TCGA across 31 cancer types\cite{chen2025slidechat}.
 We selected a random sample of 200 questions from this dataset, which we refer to as SlideBenchVQA.
 Three slides failed segmentation with the CLAM pipeline or were missing, resulting in 197 questions over 183 unique images.